macromogic/velodb/benchmark/README.md

 ## Contributing

 When contributing to the benchmark suite:
-1. Follow VeloDB coding standards and patterns
+1. Follow VelODB coding standards and patterns
 2. Add comprehensive tests for new features
 3. Update documentation for new queries or features
 4. Validate results against reference TPC-H implementations